 The content displayed in custom objects will span the entire screen aside from the title and top header.
 This view gives your app more visibility to users in the account, ultimately providing a better customer experience.

-You can implement custom objects just like you would any other view, but you cannot add monday's native settings.
+You can implement custom objects just like you would any other view.
 It is rendered as an iframe served from a custom URL or directly from our CDN.
 Read more about implementation in our quickstart guide!

-Adding this view allows users to access the app's settings in three different places:
+Adding this view allows users to access the app's settings in the settings tab, the button in the view settings, and in the admin section.

 Using the doc action feature, developers can create a plug-in that integrates their app with monday workdocs.
 Users can access the app in two places: the contextual toolbar and the add block menu.